-What to Do If a Hotel Refuses to Check You In at 18
+Hotel Refused to Check You In at 18?
+Do This

 Kevin Wang

-If you're reading this in a lobby, scroll past this paragraph and start at step one.
-If you're reading this beforehand, the real fix is to book through a verified-18 directory in the first place so the front desk never gets to say no.
+If you are reading this in a lobby, scroll past this paragraph and start at step one.
+If you are reading this beforehand, the real fix is to book from an 18+ directory in the first place so the front desk never gets the chance to say no.

-Here's what's happening to you.
-About 28% of the verified U.S. hotels in our index enforce a 21+ minimum at check-in — and a huge chunk of those will still accept an 18-year-old's reservation through Booking.com, Expedia, or Hotels.com.
-The OTAs let it through.
-The hotel's own policy doesn't.
+Here is what's happening to you.
+About 46% of the U.S. hotels we've checked enforce a 21+ minimum at the desk, roughly 14,500 properties.
+A huge chunk of them still let an 18-year-old finish a Booking.com, Expedia, or Hotels.com checkout.
+The Booking.com or Expedia listing lets the reservation through.
+The hotel's actual policy does not.
 The desk clerk wins that fight every time, because the room belongs to the hotel.

-So you booked it, the platform confirmed it, and the front desk is now refusing it.
+You booked it, the OTA confirmed it, and the front desk is now refusing it.
 You need two things in the next twenty minutes: your money back, and a room for tonight.
 The order matters.

 Don't argue with the front desk clerk

 The clerk does not have authority to override the age policy.
-They can't waive it.
-They wouldn't waive it if they could.
-You're not going to convince them with a better-phrased version of the request you already made — you're just going to use up time.
+They cannot waive it.
+They would not waive it if they could.
+You are not going to convince them with a better-phrased version of the request you already made.
+You are just going to use up time.

 Ask for the manager on duty.
 Use that exact phrase.
-At a small property it's the GM; at a chain it's whoever's running the shift.
-The manager has two things the clerk doesn't: room to make an exception, and the ability to process a same-night refund through corporate.
+At a small property it is the GM.
+At a chain it is whoever is running the shift.
+The manager has two things the clerk does not: room to make an exception, and the ability to process a same-night refund through corporate.

 Have the policy ready on your phone